pfsense/docs/source/cellular/configuring-3g-modems.rst

 In the **Link interface(s)** box, the list will be populated with serial ports on the system.
 Select the port for the modem.
 A modem may list several serial ports.
 Typically it is the last one, but may require some trial and error.
-Future versions of pfSense may properly auto-detect modems but that has historically been a source of problems.
+Future versions of pfSense software may properly auto-detect modems but that has historically been a source of problems.

 Optionally fill in a **Description**, which will be used to reference this PPP configuration in other parts of the web interface.